martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 HTTP/2 connection.

-A `CERTIFICATE_PROOF` frame MUST be sent only after all `CERTIFICATE` frames with the same Cert-ID have been sent, and MUST correspond to the first certificate presented in the first `CERTIFICATE` frame with that Cert-ID.
-Receipt of multiple `CERTIFICATE_PROOF` frames for the same Cert-ID, receipt of a `CERTIFICATE_PROOF` frame without a corresponding `CERTIFICATE` frame, or receipt of a `CERTIFICATE` frame after a corresponding `CERTIFICATE_PROOF` MUST be treated as a session error of type `PROTOCOL_ERROR`.
+A `CERTIFICATE_PROOF` frame MUST be sent only after all `CERTIFICATE` frames with the same Request-ID and Cert-ID have been sent, and MUST correspond to the first certificate presented in the first `CERTIFICATE` frame with that Request-ID and Cert-ID.
+Receipt of multiple `CERTIFICATE_PROOF` frames for the same Request-ID and Cert-ID, receipt of a `CERTIFICATE_PROOF` frame without a corresponding `CERTIFICATE` frame, or receipt of a `CERTIFICATE` frame after a corresponding `CERTIFICATE_PROOF` MUST be treated as a session error of type `PROTOCOL_ERROR`.

+Clients MUST NOT set the `AUTOMATIC_USE` flag with a Cert-ID other than zero.
+After receiving a series of `CERTIFICATE` frames and a `CERTIFICATE_PROOF` frame with the `AUTOMATIC_USE` flag set, servers SHOULD NOT generate additional `CERTIFICATE_REQUIRED` frames with the same Request-ID, but immediately proceed with the provided certificate.

 Use of the `CERTIFICATE_PROOF` frame by servers is not defined by this document.
 A `CERTIFICATE_PROOF` frame received by a client MUST be ignored.

 ## The USE_CERTIFICATE Frame {#http-use-certificate}

-The `USE_CERTIFICATE` frame (0xFRAME-TBD5) is sent by clients to indicate that processing of a request should use a certificate provided in a previous `CERTIFICATE` frame and proved by a previous `CERTIFICATE_PROOF` frame.
-The frame includes a certificate identifier which can be used to correlate the stream with a `CERTIFICATE` frame received on stream zero.
+The `USE_CERTIFICATE` frame (0xFRAME-TBD5) is sent by clients in response to a `CERTIFICATE_REQUIRED` frame to indicate what certificate, if any, should be used when processing a stream.
+The frame includes an identifier which references a certificate provided in a previous `CERTIFICATE` frame and proved by a previous `CERTIFICATE_PROOF` frame.

 A `USE_CERTIFICATE` frame with no payload expresses the client's choice to proceed without providing a certificate.
 Servers SHOULD process the request as unauthenticated, likely returning an authentication-related error at the HTTP level (e.g. 403).

-Otherwise, the `USE_CERTIFICATE` frame contains a single octet, which is the authentication request identifier.
+Otherwise, the `USE_CERTIFICATE` frame contains a single octet, which is the Cert-ID of the previously-provided certificate to be used.
 A server that receives a `USE_CERTIFICATE` of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
-Frames with identical request identifiers refer to the same `CERTIFICATE`.
+(The `Request-ID` is already known, since a `USE_CERTIFICATE` frame can only be sent in response to a `CERTIFICATE_REQUIRED` frame.)

 Use of the `USE_CERTIFICATE` frame by servers is not defined by this document.
 A `USE_CERTIFICATE` frame received by a client MUST be ignored.

 The client MUST NOT send a `USE_CERTIFICATE` frame on stream zero, a server-initiated stream or a stream that does not have an outstanding request.
 In other words, a client can only send in the "open" or "half-closed (local)" stream states.
+The client MUST NOT send a `USE_CERTIFICATE` frame except in response to a `CERTIFICATE_REQUIRED` frame from the server.
+If multiple `CERTIFICATE_REQUIRED` frames have been received on the same stream, the answering `USE_CERTIFICATE` frames MUST be sent in the same order.

-A server that receives a `USE_CERTIFICATE` frame on a stream which is not in a valid state ("open" or "half-closed (remote)" for servers) SHOULD treat this as a connection error of type `PROTOCOL_ERROR`.
+A server that receives a `USE_CERTIFICATE` frame on a stream which is not in a valid state ("open" or "half-closed (remote)" for servers), on which it has not sent a `CERTIFICATE_REQUIRED` frame, or referencing a Cert-ID it has not previously received SHOULD treat this as a connection error of type `PROTOCOL_ERROR`.

 # Indicating failures during HTTP-Layer Certificate Authentication {#errors}